FactorySimPy/FactorySimPy/docs/examples.md

 ## Example with delay as a reference to a function

-Shown below is a very simple example where the sources generate items and puts it to a machine through a buffer and the items processed in machine is moved to a sink using a another buffer.
+Shown below is a very simple example where the source generates items and puts it to a machine through a buffer and the items processed in machine is moved to a sink using another buffer.
 This example shows how to pass a function as a parameter.

 ### Delay as python function